LUDVIG: Learning-Free Uplifting of 2D Visual Features to Gaussian Splatting Scenes: Introduction

 In this paper, we demonstrate that a simple, learning-free process is highly effective for uplifting 2D features or semantic masks into 3D Gaussian Splatting scenes.
 This process, which can be viewed as an `inverse rendering' operation, is both computationally efficient and adaptable to any feature type.
-We showcase its efficiency by uplifting visual features from DINOv2~\citep{oquab2024dinov2, darcet2024registers}, semantic masks from SAM~\citep{kirillov2023sam} and SAM2~\citep{ravi2024sam2}, and language features from CLIP~\citep{ilharco2021openclip}.
-Then, we show that a graph diffusion mechanism~\citep{kondor2002diffusion,smola2003kernels} is helpful for feature uplifting in 3D scenes.
-This mechanism is rooted in spectral graph theory and used in spectral clustering techniques~\citep{belkin2001laplacian,shi2000normalized,meila2000learning}.
-In the context of our work, it serves multiple purposes: first, it enriches 3D features obtained from a given model, such as CLIP, by leveraging 3D geometry along with pairwise similarities induced by uplifted DINOv2 representations.
-Second, graph diffusion transforms coarse segmentation inputs, such as scribbles, into accurate 3D segmentation masks without relying on segmentation models like SAM.
-When evaluated on segmentation and open-vocabulary object localization, our method achieves results comparable to state-of-the-art techniques while being significantly faster than previous approaches relying on optimization.
+We showcase its effectiveness by uplifting visual features from DINOv2~\citep{oquab2024dinov2, darcet2024registers}, semantic masks from SAM~\citep{kirillov2023sam} and SAM2~\citep{ravi2024sam2}, and visual features from CLIP~\citep{ilharco2021openclip}, enabling language-driven applications.
+Then, we show that a graph diffusion mechanism~\citep{kondor2002diffusion,smola2003kernels} is helpful for feature refinement in 3D scenes.
+This mechanism is rooted in spectral graph theory and spectral clustering~\citep{belkin2001laplacian,shi2000normalized,meila2000learning}.
+In the context of our work, it transforms coarse segmentation inputs, such as scribbles or alignment scores between visual features and a text query, into accurate 3D segmentation masks without the need for segmentation models such as SAM.
+When evaluated on segmentation and open-vocabulary object localization tasks, our method matches state-of-the-art performance while being significantly faster than previous optimization-based approaches.

-To summarize, our contributions are threefold: (i) we introduce a simple, learning-free uplifting approach that can be directly integrated into the rendering process, achieving state-of-the-art results when applied to SAM-generated semantic masks. (ii) we demonstrate that using graph diffusion based on uplifted DINOv2 features (Sec.~\ref{sec:method_seg}) yields competitive segmentation results, despite DINOv2 not being trained for segmentation like SAM. (iii) we show that graph diffusion can also be used to enrich 3D CLIP representations, leveraging similarities induced by DINOv2 (Sec.~\ref{sec:method_clip}), thereby achieving state-of-the-art performance on open-vocabulary object localization tasks.
+To summarize, our contributions are threefold: (i)~We introduce a simple, learning-free uplifting approach that can be directly integrated into the rendering process (Sec.~\ref{sec:uplifting}), achieving state-of-the-art segmentation results when applied to SAM-generated semantic masks (Sec.~\ref{sec:method_seg}); (ii) We introduce a graph diffusion process for 3D segmentation based on uplifted features (Sec.~\ref{sec:diffusion}) which yields competitive results in both foreground/background segmentation with DINOv2 alone and open-vocabulary segmentation when combined with CLIP (Secs.~\ref{sec:method_seg}, \ref{sec:method_clip}); (iii) We show that our simple uplifting approach can replace more complex and time-consuming feature learning methods and yield strong accuracy gains (Sec.~\ref{sec:method_semantic}).